nd-nuclear-theory/shell/doc/h2/h2v15099/h2v15099-format-description.md

   + 06/03/19 (pjf): Clarify that all labels are written for proton orbitals before labels for neutron orbitals.
   + 07/12/23 (mac): Restore reference to csbasis for definition of NAS.
+  + 06/07/24 (mac): Fix notation in ME in discussion of Wigner-Eckart convention.

 ----------------------------------------------------------------